moacir-rodrigues-petry/github-actions/README.md

 2. How can I run the rails server: `@terminal /explain how can I run the rails server using the rails command line`

-3. Where are the routes? `@terminal /explain where are located the routes/endpoints for ruby on rails application?`
+3. Where are the routes? `/explain where are located the routes/endpoints for ruby on rails application?`

 4. Creating the /api endpoint base path: `create the /api base endpoint path in config/routes.rb file`